Most parents know that the 24th December is the hardest night of the year to get your child to sleep.

 Have a plan for Christmas Eve and give your child a brief idea of the activities that will take place in the run up to sleep.
-For example you might tell them that you are visit grandparents, watch a Christmas film, put out treats for Santa, and then it’s bedtime.
+For example you might tell them that you are going for a walk, watching a Christmas film, putting out treats for Santa, and then it’s bedtime.
 If they know what’s coming they will be more prepared and calm when bedtime approaches.

 Many children become anxious at the thought of Santa coming in to their bedrooms to fill their stocking whilst they are asleep.
 And if you think about it, it’s actually quite a strange idea.

 Help your child to feel more comfortable by putting elves, treats, stockings and all other Christmas items, in to another room such as the living room or dining room.

 To sleep well your child needs a balance of the sleep hormones Serotonin and Melatonin, which can actually be boosted by eating the correct types of foods.

 If your child has too many treats before bedtime, they will feel a sugar rush that will make it more difficult to get them to sleep.
 This is then followed by an energy crash that will cause them to wake more frequently during the night!